Using your metadata configuration to send an end-of-break marker

 Briefly, what we will do is use the start of each commercial to insert our own end break markers.
-This marker is cancelled automatically by the starting of the next commercial, if there is one.
-When the commercials from the automation system stop, and there are no more, the end break marker is NOT cancelled and is sent to the Triton encoder.
+This marker is canceled automatically by the starting of the next commercial if there is one.
+When the commercials from the automation system stop, and there are no more, the end break marker is NOT canceled and is sent to the Triton encoder.

 Before proceeding, make sure that you are familiar with how metadata works with the Z/IPStream R/2 when using Triton.
 You can find more information here.
 Make sure that you download the appropriate version of the Metadata2UI Metadata Manager app that matches the version running on your Z/IPStream R/2.
 We will be using many of the features in the Metadata2UI Metadata Manager app to make this work.
 Make sure that you read these instructions closely before configuring this in your Z/IPStream R/2.

 Log into the Z/IPStream using the Metadata2UI Metadata Manager app.
 What we're going to do is add a delay internally that will take into account the length of the spot, and to send an ENDBREAK message once the spot has elapsed.
 The flow will look like this: